data-umbrella/event-board-web/CONTRIBUTING.md

 ## Contributing guidelines

-1) To claim an issue, "I am working on it" and then you can start working on it; there is no need to wait to be assigned on an issue.
+1) To claim an issue, write "I am working on it" in a comment and then you can start working on it; there is no need to wait to be assigned on an issue.
 2) A pull request should be submitted within two weeks or someone else can work on the issue.

 ## Thank you